EU Blue Card for Indians in 2026: Benefits, Requirements, & Application Process

 Table of Contents

-What is a Euro Blue Card?
+What is an EU Blue Card?

 The EU Blue Card is a type of residency permit designed for skilled foreign nationals from outside the European Union (EU) who wish to work in an EU country.
 This permit allows individuals to enter and live in a specific EU country for the purpose of employment.